BithreenGirlen/DxLibSpineViewer/README.md

 | Export as JPGs | Restart the current animation and export as sequential `PNG`s. |

 - Context menu appears only when Spine is loaded.
-- By unchecking `Export per anim.` option from `Tool->Export setting`, when to start and end recording will be delegated to user.
+- By unchecking `Export per animation` option in tool dialogue, when to start and end recording will be delegated to user.

 <details><summary>Note on filename</summary>